Veronica's Closet

-Veronica's Closet is an American television sitcom created by David Crane and Marta Kauffman, that aired on NBC for three seasons, from September 25, 1997, to December 7, 2000.
-The show stars Kirstie Alley as Veronica "Ronnie" Chase, the head of her own lingerie company in New York City.
+Veronica's Closet is an American television sitcom created by David Crane and Marta Kauffman.
+It aired on NBC for three seasons, from September 25, 1997, to December 7, 2000.

+Kirstie Alley starred as Veronica "Ronnie" Chase, the owner and head of the titular fictional lingerie company in New York City, which was derived from the real-life lingerie company, Victoria's Secret.
+Kathy Najimy, Dan Cortese, Wallace Langham, Darryl Mitchell, Robert Prosky (season 1), Ron Silver (season 2), and Lorri Bagley (season 3) co-starred.

+The show was a top 10 success during its first two seasons (ranking No. 3 in its first year and No. 5 in its second), airing between Seinfeld and ER within the 'Must See TV' lineup.
+Ratings dropped when NBC moved it to a new timeslot, resulting in the show being cancelled after three seasons on the air.
+During its run, it aired a total of 66 episodes (22 per season).

 Overview

-Veronica 'Ronnie' Chase, played by Alley, has made a living being known as the "Queen of Romance".
+Veronica "Ronnie" Chase, played by Alley, has made a living being known as the "Queen of Romance".
 She is the owner of Veronica's Closet, a company that sells lingerie and other bedroom accessories.
-Her husband Bryce, played by Christopher McDonald, regularly cheats on her, though she always takes him back because of the image she has created.
+Her husband Bryce (Christopher McDonald), regularly cheats on her, though she always takes him back because of the image she has created.
 However, after another tryst, Veronica decides to leave him and begins her life as a single woman.

-She is championed by her best friend and Chief Financial Officer Olive Massery, played by Kathy Najimy, and her father Pat Chase, played by Robert Prosky, who is also her chauffeur.
-She also works with Perry Rollins, played by Dan Cortese, a former thong model who is her publicist; her assistant Josh Blair, played by Wallace Langham, and Leo Michaels, played by Darryl 'Chill' Mitchell.
-Later in the first season, she gets a silent partner in Millicent, played by Holland Taylor.
-However, when Millicent dies, the company is taken over by Millicent's incompetent son.
+She is championed by her best friend and Chief Financial Officer Olive Massery (Kathy Najimy), and her father Pat Chase (Robert Prosky), who is also her chauffeur.
+She works with Perry Rollins (Dan Cortese), a former thong model who is her publicist; her assistant Josh Blair (Wallace Langham); and Leo Michaels (Darryl Mitchell).
+Later in the first season, she gets a silent partner in Millicent (Holland Taylor), but when Millicent dies, the company is taken over by her incompetent son.

-During the second season.
-Millicent's ex-husband, Alec Bilson, played by Ron Silver, takes the company from his former step-son and helps the company regain some financial ground.
-However, he and Ronnie get closer, romantically, as the season progresses.
+During the second season, Millicent's ex-husband Alec Bilson (Ron Silver) takes the company from his former stepson and helps the company regain some financial ground.
+However, he and Ronnie get close romantically as the season progresses.
 He dies between seasons two and three and is revealed to have married someone else.
-His widow, June Bilson, played by Lorri Bagley, is a stereotypical dumb blonde who has some secret intelligence.
+His widow, June Bilson (Lorri Bagley), is a stereotypical dumb blonde who has some secret intelligence.
 She remodels the entire office and refuses to give up her share of the company until Olive buys her out in the series finale.